tbal999/game_of_life/README.md

 \
 ![Coral Rules in STDOUT](https://raw.githubusercontent.com/tbal999/game_of_life/master/stdout.gif)

-I've created the logic for the rules below:

-For each 'step':
-- Any live cell with fewer than two live neighbours dies, as if by underpopulation.
-- Any live cell with two or three live neighbours lives on to the next generation.
-- Any live cell with more than three live neighbours dies, as if by overpopulation.
-- Any dead cell with exactly three live neighbours becomes a live cell, as if by reproduction.

-Main menu:
-- press n for new generated world
-- press q to quit
-- press g for a lower res frontend GUI (rather than the standard console output)
-- press r to change the game rules!
-- press enter for one cycle, hold enter down to run dozens a second.

-When you are in the lower res GUI bit:
-- press n to refresh the grid
-- press q to go back to the Main menu.

-Change the game rules:
 - (sourced from https://en.wikipedia.org/wiki/Life-like_cellular_automaton)
 There are 218 = 262,144 possible Life-like rules, only a small fraction of which have been studied in any detail.
 In the descriptions below, all rules are specified in Golly/RLE format.